nikeee/node-ts/README.md

 ----------------

-After registering a Server Query account using your TeamSpeak-Client, you can login using node-teamspeak (Alternatively, you can login as the root account "ServerAdmin" which is created during the installation of the server).
+After registering a Server Query account using your TeamSpeak-Client, you can login using node-ts (Alternatively, you can login as the root account "ServerAdmin" which is created during the installation of the server).
 The following code prints out a JSON-array containing all clients that are currently connected to the first virtual server:

-	var ts3 = require("node-teamspeak");
+	var ts3 = require("node-ts");
 	var util = require("util");

 	var cl = new ts3.TeamSpeakClient("##SERVERIP###");